lizzynaameh/Topic-Modeling-on-Jeopardy-Trivia/README.md

 * In a 14-line poem Wordsworth wrote "Scorn not" this form of poetry.

 You can interact with the live Jeopardy!
 Quiz Game app here.

+* the answer is 'Poison Ivy League' *